Tuning

 Designing the current load:

-When considering the current load of the power supply of the motor, the nominal current values of the motors and the fact that our system is a half-step one should be taken into account.
+current values of the motors and the fact that our system is a half-step one

 The little time till the total synchron should appear, can be supported by a capacitor of 1000uF/A or bigger.